Mon Jul 13 2020

 If you pay for your homeowners insurance through an escrow account, you’re not alone.

 Nearly 80 percent of homeowners do.
-An escrow account is held by a third party to hold money until it is time to execute parts of a contract.
-Many homeowners set up an escrow account through their mortgage company to use part of their monthly payment to pay for homeowners insurance and property taxes when due.
+Many homeowners set up an escrow account through their mortgage company to use part of their monthly payment to cover homeowners insurance and property taxes.
 While those with less than 20 percent down on a house are usually required to have an escrow account, any homeowner can request one through their mortgage company.

 Unfortunately, many folks think switching home insurance is a hassle if the policy is paid for via escrow.
 That misconception may keep them from saving hundreds or thousands of dollars a year.